Updated July 26, 2019: Tesla wants to be the coolest kid in the car industry.

 I asked Kelley Blue Book how my insurance numbers compared to theirs.
 The Model S wasn't significantly more expensive to insure than other luxury cars based on their data, but there could be reasons why a Model S would cost more to insure, said Jennifer Wang, an analyst for Kelley Blue Book.

 A Model S contains a lot of expensive technology.
 If it gets into an accident, that technology is expensive to repair and and replace, she said.
+(If you've ever wondered if you can afford a luxury car, we have a guide.)

 The Institute for Highway Safety's Highway Loss Data Institute came to a similar conclusion in a June report.
 HLDI said the Model S has higher claim frequencies and costs more to repair than comparable gas-powered luxury cars, which prompted insurer AAA to announce it would raise rates on Tesla vehicles.